weaveworks-experiments/flux-classic/site/fluxctl.md

 At the top there is a list of hosts known to tbe running fluxd.

-After the hosts are the services.
-Here there is a single service, with the name `hello`; under that that are the selection rules (this one indicates that containers using the image `"tutum/hello-world"` should be selected for the `hello` service).
+After the hosts are the details of each services.
+Here there is a single service with the name `hello`.
+It is accessed using http on port 80 of the floating IP address 10.128.0.1.
+Under that that are the selection rules (this one indicates that containers using the image `"tutum/hello-world"` should be selected for the `hello` service).
 Last, for each service, is a list of instances, each with its address and state.

 `live` here means the instance is on-line.
 Other states may indicate problems with the instance; for example `no address` means the